massiveinteractive/mpartial/README.md

 By default additional methods and properties within a partial are appended to the fields of the base class.

 To modify an existing method requires one of the metadata options below:

+> Note: Metadata can be used in both Partial implementations and Aspects.

 ### Append